jon-heard/obsidian-inline-scripts/README.md

 > __<br/>
 > return $1.repeat(5);<br/>
 > __<br/>
-> repeat {to repeat: required, one letter} - Expands to 5 repetitions of {to repeat}: "aaaaa".<br/>
+> repeat {to repeat: single character} - Expands to 5 repetitions of {to repeat}: "aaaaa".<br/>
 >

 This shortcut-file begins with an About string, a description of the shortcut-file.
 After the About string, it contains two shortcuts.
 Notice that the first `__` is placed after the shorcut-file's About string.
-Every shortcut-file as an About string, including the minimal example above, though in that case the About string is empty.
+Every shortcut-file has an About string, including the minimal example above, though in that case the About string is empty.
 Also notice that there are empty lines between each section of this shortcut-file.  __Inline Scripts__ ignores empty lines in shortcut-files, so use them to organize your shortcut-files.

 ### Developer mode
 At the bottom of the __Inline Scripts__ settings is a switch named Developer mode _(see picture below)_.
 When Developer mode is on, all shortcuts will be reloaded whenever you leave a shortcut-file note, either by selecting a different note, or closing the shortcut-file note.
 This lets you edit a shortcut-file note, then move to another note to try out your changes without needing to manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.